Need to talk? Call 1800 882 436.

 Carers of children with a disability or medical condition can apply for government benefits such as:

 The Rural Financial Counselling Service (RFCS) has a national information line on 1300 771 741.
-They provide free, independent and confidential assistance to help eligible farmers and small rural related businesses with current and long-term financial planning.
+They provide free, independent and confidential assistance to help eligible farmers and small farming businesses with financial planning.

 Speak to a maternal child health nurse